Expecting employees to do the job they are paid to do is a given. But how often do you thank your employees or give them formal recognition?

 7. Small Token Rewards are Meaningful too

-Acknowledge of high performance does not always have to come with a price tag, it doesn’t even have to have any element of reward associated to it however if you do want to reward why not think about small tokens.
-Thabisa Magxwalisa Team Leader in Volkswagen Group suggested the following;
+Acknowledging high performance does not always have to come with a price tag.
+It doesn’t even have to have any element of reward associated to it.
+However, if you do want to reward, small tokens can go a really long way.
+Thabisa Magxwalisa, Team Leader in Volkswagen Group, suggested the following;

-Have you any other small token suggestions?
+Do you have any other small token suggestions?
 Tweet us to let us know and we will include it in our list.

 8. Show Appreciation for More Tasks

-Don’t be selective of just two or three tasks to applaud, cast your net wider and start celebrating lots of jobs people are carrying out.
-Damian Holznagel who is a Senior Customer Service Centre Operations manager with Swanson Health Products says; “There is no such thing as “too much”.
+Don’t be selective of just two or three tasks to applaud, cast a wider net and start celebrating lots of jobs people are carrying out.
+Damian Holznagel who is a Senior Customer Service Centre Operations manager with Swanson Health Products says, “There is no such thing as 'too much'.
 Even recognizing what some would consider normal job functions adds incentives for others to walk down that path.”

 9. Make the Employee Performance Acknowledgement Fair

-"Make the reward process fair, pay on time, and close to the performance." - Jeannette Eason, Business Lead, Maximus – We couldn’t have said it better ourselves Jeannette!
+"Make the reward process fair, pay on time, and close to the performance." - Jeannette Eason, Business Lead, Maximus – We couldn’t have said it better ourselves.

-Remember whose performance you’re celebrating, if you are planning on rewarding your staff who better to ask than the staff themselves.
-Being asked is a nice gesture and it might play into some healthy competition for rewards and prizes or incentivise employees to improve performance.
+Remember whose performance you’re celebrating.
+If you are planning on rewarding your staff, who better to ask than the staff themselves?
+Being asked is a nice gesture and it might play into some healthy competition for rewards and prizes or incentivize employees to improve performance.

 11. Positivity Must Glow from Employee Performance Acknowledgment

-Praise and recognition musts ooze positive energy, it is a way to make your employees proud of their work and let them enjoy the achievement.
-Negativity can wriggle its way into conversations about high performance for example remarks like “you should be doing this all the time” and “we want to see more of this” can leave a bad aftertaste as it might be perceived to be insinuating their good-enough efforts, aren’t good enough.
-It might also put added pressure on employees to consistently achieve peak performance, which can be more of a hindrance since Tony Schwartz of The Energy Project puts it “humans are not like computers, we are not meant to run at high speeds, continuously, for long periods of time."
+Praise and recognition must exhibit positive energy.
+It is a way to make your employees proud of their work and let them share in the joy of their achievement.
+Negativity can wriggle its way into conversations about high performance.
+For example, remarks like 'you should be doing this all the time' and 'we want to see more of this' can leave a bad aftertaste.
+Feedback like this may insinuate that their good-enough efforts, aren’t good enough.
+It might also put added pressure on employees to consistently achieve peak performance, which can be more of a hindrance.
+Tony Schwartz of The Energy Project puts it, "Humans are not like computers, we are not meant to run at high speeds, continuously, for long periods of time."

 “Ensure all conversations (including coaching yourself) are, without exception, framed with positive energy, future-focused and designed to create a positive outcome.” - Paul Litwack, Founder, The Capability Improvement Coach.

-What behaviours are important to your organisation?
-What are the core messages you want your customer service representatives to portray?
-For performance recognition to be meaningful it must zone in on the right performance metrics; “If you are recognising the average length of a call without recognising the quality of that call, you are doing the representative and the customer a disservice." - Martha Gery, PMO at My Alarm Centre.
+“If you are recognizing the average length of a call without recognizing the quality of that call, you are doing the representative and the customer a disservice." - Martha Gery, PMO at My Alarm Centre.